The following post is from Katie of Kitchen Stewardship: 3 toxins to kick out of your beauty routine

 They’re unfortunately pretty commonly used in creamy products or things that foam – lotions, shampoos, body washes, etc. They react to form nitrosamines, which may cause cancer.

-After the two most obvious choices, for me, of parabens and phthalates, it was actually pretty tough to choose a third chemical to advise against, since there are quite a few vying for third-most-evil award, from some with negative neurological impact, some that are “fine” by themselves but almost always form other nasty compounds when actually in use, others that will just hurt your skin when applied, more carcinogens and endocrine disruptors and a few that are already banned in Europe.
+After the two most obvious choices, for me, of parabens and phthalates, it was actually pretty tough to choose the third chemical to advise against since there are quite a few vying for the third-most-evil award, from some with negative neurological impact, some that are “fine” by themselves but almost always form other nasty compounds when actually in use, others that will just hurt your skin when applied, more carcinogens and endocrine disruptors and a few that are already banned in Europe.

-If your brain isn’t already on overload, here are some longer lists of toxic ingredients to avoid in personal care products:
+If your brain isn’t already on overload, here are some long lists of toxic ingredients to avoid in personal care beauty routine products:

 - Harvard School of Public Health speaks out